Rep. Gregory Laughlin

 Voting Record

 From Jan 1989 to Sep 1996, Laughlin missed 318 of 4,298 roll call votes, which is 7.4%.
-This is worse than the median of 2.7% among the lifetime records of representatives serving in Sep 1996.
+This is much worse than the median of 2.7% among the lifetime records of representatives serving in Sep 1996.
 The chart below reports missed votes over time.

 Primary Sources